Levitanus/ReaperPlayback/README.md

 # ReaperPlayback

-Simple Kivy Android App for making playlist from the items on the first track in REAPER.
+Simple [Kivy](https://kivy.org) Android App for making playlist from the items on the first track in REAPER.

 ## installation

 - install apk from the releases section
-- install python3 to you host PC
+- install python3 to your host PC
 - install [reapy](https://github.com/RomeoDespres/reapy)

 ## usage